artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 **Storage Service options**

-This is where you'll find the complete URL for the Storage Service.
+This is where you'll find the complete URL for the Storage Service, along with a username and API key.
 See Storage Service for more information about this feature.

+**Checksum algorithm**

+You can select which checksum algorithm Archivematica will apply upon each object in Assign UUIDs and checksums micro-service in Transfer.
+Choose between MD5, SHA-1, SHA-256 and SHA-512.

 .. _dashboard-failures: